 The event options are Purchased, Shipped, and Delivered.

 - “Purchased” triggers the request whenever a buyer purchases something from your Amazon account.
 This is a great choice when going for a thank-you angle.

 - “Shipped” triggers the request whenever an order is marked as “Shipped” on Amazon.
 This can be a good time to ask for feedback if you focus on shipping swiftly after an order is received.

 - “Delivered” triggers the request whenever an order is marked as “Delivered” on Amazon.
 This is usually the best setting for standard feedback requests.

 The delay options allow you to send your message either immediately after the event occurs or 1 to 20 days later.

 Delaying your message can be useful.
 For example, buyers don’t always know that the package has arrived as soon as it’s marked as Delivered.
 They may be at work, or the package could be in a locker or mailbox rather than at their door.
 You may want to wait a day or so for them to find and open the package.

-Currently, all ChannelReply Feedback requests are sent out once every four hours.
-This means your message may be delivered up to four hours later than the time stated in the delay setting.
+Currently, all ChannelReply Feedback requests are sent out once every hour.
+This means your message may be delivered up to one hour later than the time stated in the delay setting.

-- Requests set to “Immediately” will be delivered within 4 hours of the event occurring.
+- Requests set to “Immediately” will be delivered within one hour of the event occurring.

 - Requests set to “1 day” will be delivered anywhere from 24 to 25 hours later.